predixdesignsystem/px-sass-doc/README.md

 3. bower
 4. [webcomponents-lite.js polyfill](https://github.com/webcomponents/webcomponentsjs)

-Node, npmn and bower are necessary to install the component and dependencies. webcomponents.js adds support for web components and custom elements to your application.
+Node, npm, and bower are necessary to install the component and dependencies. webcomponents.js adds support for web components and custom elements to your application.

 ## Getting Started